 Tuition is due and payable on or before the first day of the class start.
 Arrangements for special financing may be made in cases of extreme necessity.
 Such financing will be determined on an individual basis by college administration.

 The College reserves the right to add, delete, or change fees for admission to the College or for services rendered by the College at any time without prior notice to the public.

 Tuition is subject to change on an academic year basis.
-Notification is provided to students fortyfive days (45) prior to the effective date.
+Notification is provided to students forty-five days (45) prior to the effective date.
 Rate changes may apply at the beginning of a student's new academic year.
 Rates will not change during a contract term.
 If rates change, a College Catalog Addendum may be issued.
-Platt College enrolls applicants on an academic year basis.
-A second, third, or fourth academic period enrollment is completed 4 to 6 weeks prior to the time the student is scheduled to begin education in the subsequent academic year.
-The Financial Aid office staff and the Director of Financial Services office staff are available for questions.